Gaspe Peninsula Quebec, Canada Travel Guide

 Healthcare for non-residents can be very expensive without insurance.

 Tap water is safe to drink throughout the Gaspé Peninsula, meeting high Canadian standards.
-Food hygiene standards in restaurants and eateries are also high, with strict regulations in place to ensure public safety.
+Food hygiene standards at places to eat and eateries are also high, with strict regulations in place to ensure public safety.

 No specific food hygiene warnings.